elisemercury/Duplicate-Image-Finder/docs/app.rst

 Fast Search (FSA)
 ^^^^^^^^^^
-difPy Web can leverage difPy's **Fast Search Algortihm (FSA)** for increased performance when searching for  duplicate images.
+difPy Web can leverage difPy's **Fast Search Algorithm (FSA)** for increased performance when searching for  duplicate images.
 FSA can not be enabled when searching for similar images.

 More information on FSA can be found in the :ref:`Fast Search Algorithm (FSA)` section.